-Montreal Urban Kit is, in many ways, about our urban spaces and urban activities such as houses to buy and houses to rent, park designs, city street maps or, in a more practical way, your neighborhood commercial streets and activities.
-An urban kit about many of our urban ways of living.
+Montreal Urban Kit is, in many ways, about our urban spaces and urban activities such as houses to buy and houses to rent, park designs, city street maps and, in a more practical way, about our local commercial streets and activities.

-Cities are central also because of the unlimited social potential of the friendship, interactions and networking they offer.
+Cities are central because of the unlimited social potential of the friendship, interactions and networking they offer.
 Montreal is where we meet, where we relate and where we interact.

 Montreal is also where our urban emotional availability is lesser than in any smaller rural population.
 The reason is quite simple, there are a great many of us and we sort of tend to stick to our families, our friends, our co-workers and some of our neighbors.

 The Rivière-des-Prairies also called Prairie River or Back River flows between Ïle Jésus where the city of Laval is located and the Island of Montreal.
-A Prairie River that finally flows into the St-Lawrence River at the eastern tip of the Island of Montreal.
+A Prairie River that eventually flows into the St-Lawrence River at the eastern tip of the Island of Montreal.

 One distinctive features is that, in our daily Montreal Urban Kit, East is referred to as North and West is referred to as South.
-Montreal is the only city in the world where the sun sets in the North simply because we adapted our street system and grid to our geography.
+Montreal is the only city in the world where the sun sets in the North simply because we adapted our street system and grid to the geography of our island.

 Streets that are perpendicular to the two rivers are referred to as North or South, North being in the vicinity of the Rivière-des-Prairies and South being in the vicinity of the Fleuve Saint-Laurent.

-It's not all sunshine and roses in our Montreal urban vision.
-For instance, the City of Montreal needs to increase transit to its downtown core.
+It is not all sunshine and roses in our Montreal urban vision.

 Montreal also needs to build new primary schools, at least one new public secondary school, new family dwellings with three or more bedrooms, new social and community housing units and new urban bike paths.